Edmartt/wrapper-piper/README.md

 docker-compose up
 ```

+#### Note

+the wrapper-piper service will be forwarded to the port 5700, this can be changed in the docker-compose file

 This will deploy the service for saving locations, this service, a redis server, a postgres server and a worker for the process.